£350,000 Mortgage: Monthly Repayments & Income Requirements

 How much deposit do you need for a £350k mortgage?

-Currently, the minimum deposit requirements imposed by lenders for a residential mortgage are between 5%-10% – this is based on the property value NOT the mortgage amount.
+Currently, lenders impose minimum deposit requirements for residential mortgages between 5% and 10%—this is based on the property value, NOT the mortgage amount.

-It’s not completely out of the question to secure a mortgage for £350,000 with no deposit at all, but this is extremely rare at the moment.
+It’s not completely out of the question to secure a mortgage for £350,000 with no deposit, but this is extremely rare at the moment.

 For a buy-to-let mortgage, most lenders ask for a minimum of 20%, although a mortgage broker with experience in this area should be able to identify some who will ask for less.